Last Updated on November 24, 2021 by Ope Quadri

 Nothing is digital about the ministry of communication managed by Pantami and his team.
 Very Sad!

 Fire brigade approach

-When it should have put its house in order before threatening to block SIM cards, it realised that it was toeing the wrong path when Nigerians took to social media platforms to expose some of the anomalies in the registration exercise.
+When it should have put its house in order before threatening to block SIM cards, it realized that it was toeing the wrong path when Nigerians took to social media platforms to expose some of the anomalies in the registration exercise.

 Non-responsive Social Media handles

-NIMC erroneously that it provides a 24-Hour Customer Service.
+NIMC erroneously that it provides 24-Hour Customer Service.
 A check on its social media handles and tweets shows that it is indeed non-responsive.